helenbarff/helenbarff/content/rabley.md

 {{< load-photoswipe >}}
 {{<gallery dir="img/gallery/rabley" caption-effect="none" />}}

 Residency at Rabley Drawing Centre, 2009 - situated on a working farm in a dry river valley, Wiltshire.
-Click on images to view.